ChristianFJung/Node-Pro/content/index.markdown

 ## Class Organization

-Node Pro will be centered around one 2hr workshop each week at HackCville.
+Node Pro will be centered around one 2hr workshop each week on Zoom.
 In addition, we will have <u>Offsite Labs</u> each week.
 These labs will be 30-45 minutes and will either be on zoom or at another building on grounds.